Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

 \subsection{Rationale for small labeled datasets}

-In this latter scenario of small labeled datasets, the \ac{IG} technique can be exploited to reveal the keywords related to the different classes identified by the labels, or, in case the label is a continuous value, to reveal the keywords that concur in building different levels of such value.
-We therefore set ourselves a task of \emph{explainability}, which can be formalized as follows. \begin{itemize} \item First, we train a \ac{NLP} model to detect labels (or values in case we build a regressor), \item then we exploit \ac{IG} to identify the keywords related to each label (or regressor level), to obtain a thorough description of the classes and, more importantly, capturing those keywords that differentiate one class from the others. \end{itemize} However, in order for this approach to work correctly, we need to address the training process in a rather unusual way.
-Unlike what we have learned from the \ac{ML} literature, here we not only allow, but drastically \emph{encourage overfitting}, up to a point where the trained \ac{NLP} model exhibits full precision (accuracy of $1$).
+We set ourselves a task of \emph{explainability}, which we formalize as follows. \begin{itemize} \item First, we train a \Tom{\ac{LLM} (e.g., RoBERTa)} to detect labels (or values in case we build a regressor), \item then we exploit \ac{IG} to identify the keywords related to each label (or regressor level), to obtain a thorough description of the classes and, more importantly, capturing those keywords that differentiate one class from the others. \end{itemize} In order for this approach to work correctly, we need to address the training process in a somewhat unusual way.
+Unlike what we have learned from the \ac{ML} literature, here we not only allow but deliberately \emph{encourage overfitting}, up to a point where the trained \ac{NLP} model exhibits full precision (accuracy of $1$).
 In this context, there is also no need to differentiate between a train and a test set, as the intention is that of overfitting; hence, all the available data can be used as a train set.
-In this way, we are confident that the model we are training fully captures the statistics that are peculiar to each class and specific to the dataset.
-Specifically, the \ac{NLP} classification task here is performed by a ``RobertaForSequenceClassification'' model in PyTorch,\footnote{\url{https://huggingface.co/transformers/v2.9.1/model_doc/roberta.html}} trained to accuracy $1$ (in about $20$ epochs) with GPU processing resources.
+In this way, we are confident that the model we are training fully captures the statistics that are peculiar to each class and specific to the dataset. \Tom{Note that this procedure is rather common in setups where deep learning \ac{NLP} models are used as optimization frameworks, e.g., in the context of topic analysis \cite{joo2020dirichlet,gui2020multi}, where the approach was proven to be robust.}

+Specifically, the \ac{NLP} classification task here is performed by a ``RobertaForSequenceClassification'' model in PyTorch, trained to accuracy $1$ (in about $20$ epochs) with GPU processing resources.
 The \ac{NLP} classifier is fed the raw text. \ac{IG} is then run on the trained model to extract word-level associations that carry a description of each class.
 In the following, we demonstrate that this peculiar solution works effectively using a standard application to a dataset labeled for relevant sociopsychological features.